10:30am on Sundays. (Duration: about 1hr 20mins [give or take 5 mins])

 Pangea also serves as an image of our gathering and scattering ethos.
 We are made up of multiple communities that are all part of the larger movement.
 In other words, Pangea are exactly that – several Villages (home groups) united by a common vision of what it means to live out our love for God and neighbor.
 All of these groups (about 12-24 people) come together as one through a shared set of vision and values.

 One thing people often wonder is: Will this faith community be a "fit" for me?
 There's only one way to find out—come hang with us on a Sunday or during the week!
+Our worship gatherings typically consist of 25-50 people during this stage of our ministry.

 If you’ve been burned by the church, we might be a fit.
 If you long for authentic relationships guided by love, we might be a fit.
 If you seek mystery paired with lively music, we might be a fit.
 If you're a religious misfit, we might be a fit.
 If you've followed Jesus your whole life, we might be a fit.
 If you long for a faith rooted in formation and activism, we might be a fit.